 My lunch was €65 + wine + champagne, extremely reasonable, some might say a steal for this level of meal.
 I'd absolutely recommend dining at Patrick Guilbaud, reservations are essentional!

 That evening I did a little cocktail crawl before having a late dinner.
-I started at Bow Lane Social Club which isn't a club at all (thankfully!).
-There is music and dancing later.
+I started at Bow Lane Social Club which isn't a club at all (thankfully!) but there is popular music and dancing later.
 The bar feels a little divey, but the cocktails are interesting.
-I did notice that all of them when I was there were on the rocks.
+I did notice that all of them, when I was there, were on the rocks.
 The bartender was super friendly and went out of his way to find me a charger when I realized I'd left mine at the hotel.
-He also gave me a few other recommendations.
-I wouldn't go out of my way to go here, but if you are in the area they are open early and my drink was solid.
+He also gave me a few other bar recommendations.
+I wouldn't go out of my way to go here, but if you are in the area, they are open early and my drink was solid.

 My next stop was just two blocks away.
 The Lucky Duck is a traditional pub on the ground floor while the next two floors play host to separate cozy cocktail spaces.
 My drink in The Digges Room was delicious and the surroundings were super cute.
 They have a nice menu of small plates here too.
 Highly recommend.